benjycui/introrx-chinese-edition/introrx.md

 Since this feels so familiar already, and I don't want you to get bored, let's do something new: we are going to create new click event streams transformed out of the original click event stream.

 First, let's make a counter stream that indicates how many times a button was clicked.
-In common FRP libraries, each stream has many functions attached to it, such as `map`, `filter`, `scan`, etc. When you call one of these functions, such as `clickStream.map(f)`, it returns a **new stream** based on the click stream.
+In common Reactive libraries, each stream has many functions attached to it, such as `map`, `filter`, `scan`, etc. When you call one of these functions, such as `clickStream.map(f)`, it returns a **new stream** based on the click stream.
 It does not modify the original click stream in any way.
-This is a property called **immutability**, and it goes together with FRP streams just like pancakes are good with syrup.
+This is a property called **immutability**, and it goes together with Reactive streams just like pancakes are good with syrup.
 That allows us to chain functions like `clickStream.map(f).scan(g)`:

 ```
   clickStream: ---c----c--c----c------c-->